Sunday Table

 • Reflection — where formation took root

-Each week stands on its own.
-Each week also builds on the last.
+Each week stands on its own and the weeks also build on each other.

 • men seeking formation without performance